umccr/data-portal-apis/docs/pipeline/metadata.md

 >
 > While Portal offers a convenience way to access these metadata through `/metadata` and `/lims` endpoints; or through Portal Athena; it is to note that "ownership" of these metadata and its structures are all upstream to Portal.
 The initial purpose is that Portal makes its own "local cache" of these _meta-information_ to drive "Pipeline Automation" and/or linking with Cloud buckets "File Object" purpose (i.e. `S3Object`, `GDSFile` indexes).
 Portal could have left, not to expose these "meta-info"; however, Portal exploration was the stepping stone case for future betterment; of how to best to handle these structures.
 >
 > Portal keeps them in their own original "flat" data model for no join, "fast" read performance; i.e. as in [denormalized](https://www.google.com/search?q=denormalized) form.
-Portal use cases are in transactional sense and, it is ok (enough) to work with this form without re-shaping much.
+Portal use cases are in _read-only_ transactional sense and, it is ok (enough) to work with this form without re-shaping much.
 Furthermore and, since Portal does not bear ownership of metadata life cycle (read-only), it left out any additional treatments such as potential data re-modelling for future works.

 ### Google LIMS